Job opportunities, work experience, training and support for young people looking to start work.

 • aged 16 plus

-If you have a question about your CV, need support with interview preparation or have another question about starting work, you can:
+If you have a question about your CV, need support with interview preparation or have another question about starting work, you can visit H&F works in person.

 When: Every Tuesday, 10am to 3pm.